jandolian/game_design/warlock.md

 ### Warp Mind:
 > The warlock uses his knowledge of the inner workings of the mind to cast a spell on the target causing it to go insane.
 Making it unable to control its movements for a short duration.

+### Cruel Magic:
+> The warlock builds hatred for other wielders of magical abilities gaining charges for each spell cast within a large distance around him.
+He can release that rage through a powerful wave of magic in a small raius around him, dealing damage based on the number of charges aquired up to a cap.